fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 **🔍 Tasks include:**

-* Defining a New Inclusivity Test
+* Defining a new inclusivity index
-* Recodifying Characters' Metadata
+* Recodifying characters' metadata to include race, sexual orientation ...
-* Analyzing the Marketability of Inclusive Cinema
+* Analyzing the marketability of inclusive cinema
-* Applying the Model to Academy Award Best Picture Nominees
+* Applying the model to Academy Award best picture nominees
-* Interactive Explanatory Notebook of Index Results and Weights
+* Interactive explanatory notebook of the index results and its components
-* Interactive Visualization of Metadata
+* Interactive visualization of the characters' metadata
-* Visual Analysis of Box Office Revenue and Inclusivity
+* Visual analysis of box office revenue and inclusivity
-* Visual Analysis of Main Takeaways
+* Visual analysis of the latest Academy Award nominees

 **🧑‍🎓 What you will learn:**